A favorite in the recreational fishery, the Chinook salmon is the biggest of the salmon with some reaching as much as 45 kilos in weight.

 Chinook reproduction happens mainly in major river systems, the most important of which in BC is the Fraser River.
 Substantial numbers of Chinook are also found in the Yukon River.
 The Campbell River on Vancouver Island is a short river that has a large return of Chinook.

-After hatching, Chinook remain in fresh water for varying lengths of time depending on water temperature.
+After hatching, Chinook remain in freshwater for varying lengths of time depending on water temperature.
 Most spend up to a year in freshwater.
 These fish are known to migrate vast distances and are found sparsely distributed throughout the Pacific Ocean.
 The age of Chinook adults returning to spawn varies from two to seven years.
-Many river systems have more than one stock of Chinook, some even having spring, fall and winter runs.
+Many river systems have more than one stock of Chinook, some even having spring, fall, and winter run.